tadmisha/video-to-ascii/README.md

-(ChatGPT generated)

-# Video to ASCII Art Converter
+# Video & Image to ASCII Art Converter

-This Python project converts video files into ASCII art frames.
-It can either save the frames as text files or play the ASCII video directly in the terminal.
+This Python project converts **video or image files** into ASCII art frames.
+It can either save the frames as text files or play the ASCII output directly in the terminal.

 ## Features

-- Converts video frames to ASCII art using custom grayscale mapping.
+- Converts images or video frames to ASCII art using a custom grayscale mapping.
-- Supports common video formats (mp4, mov, webm, etc.).
+- Supports common video formats (`.mp4`, `.mov`, `.webm`, `.avi`, etc.) and image formats (`.jpg`, `.png`, `.gif`, `.bmp`, etc.).
 - Optionally save ASCII frames to disk.
-- Optionally play ASCII video in the terminal.
+- Optionally play ASCII output in the terminal.
+- Handles corrupt or unsupported files gracefully.
+- Automatically creates unique folders when saving ASCII outputs to prevent overwriting.

 ## Requirements